Canwest: Restructuring, creditor protection, bankruptcy, and liquidation

 Canwest's various acquisitions took a significant financial toll.
-As early as 2002, most of Canwest's operating income was going to pay interest on its high-interest-rate debt.
+As early as 2002, most of Canwest's operating income was going to paying interest on its high-interest-rate debt.
 By 2007, the company's bonds were downgraded to junk status.
 By early 2009, it became clear the company's debt was not manageable during the Great Recession, forcing Canwest into an extended set of negotiations with its lenders and a series of cost-cutting moves.
 The company's income statements reported net losses in 2008 and 2009, even though its operating activities were profitable (before taxes, interest, and non-operating charges: C$197 million in 2009, vs. C$428 million in 2008).

-In May 2009, Canwest sold off four radio stations in Turkey to Spectrum Medya.
+In May 2009, Canwest sold off its four radio stations in Turkey to Spectrum Medya.

 On August 31, 2009, Canwest shut down its secondary system E! (the former CH).
 Three of the former E! owned-and-operated stations - CHCH Hamilton, CHEK Victoria, and CJNT Montreal - were sold to third parties, while a fourth, CHBC Kelowna, was converted to a Global station.
-The remaining station, CHCA Red Deer, was closed as of the same date.
+The remaining station, CHCA Red Deer, was closed on the same date.

 On September 24, the company announced that it would sell its 50.1% stake in Ten Network Holdings for A$680 million, in order to pay down its significant debt.
-The sale of CanWest's Australian media operations reduced some C$582-million in debt tied to the Australian TV network, raising the total value Canwest can erase from its overall debt to more than C$1.2-billion.
-Before the Ten deal, Canwest held about C$3.8-billion of debt on its balance sheet.
+The sale of Canwest's Australian media operations reduced some CA$582 million in debt tied to the Australian TV network, raising the total value that Canwest could erase from its overall debt to more than C$1.2 billion.
+Before the Ten deal, Canwest held about CA$3.8 billion of debt on its balance sheet.
 In court documents, Goldman Sachs alleges "fraudulent" and "abusive" changes to the internal operation of Canwest in the days before it filed for creditor protection.
-As part of the filing, the Wall Street investment bank is seeking to undo these changes, and has also claimed that CanWest's creditors should return the C$426 million they received from Canwest balance sheet in September, after CanWest sold its stake in Ten.
+As part of the filing, the Wall Street investment bank is seeking to undo these changes, and has also claimed that Canwest's creditors should return the CA$426 million they received from Canwest's balance sheet in September, after Canwest sold its stake in Ten.